HugoFernandes2343/LAPR4_2017-2018/docs/white/s4567890/sp1/README.md

 # 1. General Notes

 *In this section you should register important notes regarding your work during the sprint.
-For instance, if you spend significant time helping a colleague or if you work in more than a feature.*
+For instance, if you spend significant time helping a colleague or if you work in more than one feature increment.*

 # 2. Requirements